grycap/ec3/README.rst

 of Infrastructure as a Service (IaaS) providers, either public (such as `Amazon Web Services`_) or on-premise (such as `OpenNebula`_ and `OpenStack`_).
-We offer recipes to deploy `TORQUE`_ (optionally with `MAUI`_) and `SLURM`_ clusters that can be self-managed with `CLUES`_:
-Start with a single-node cluster and working nodes will be dynamically deployed and provisioned to fit increasing load (number of jobs at the LRMS).
+We offer recipes to deploy `TORQUE`_ (optionally with `MAUI`_) and `SLURM`_ clusters that can be self-managed with `CLUES`_: it starts with a single-node cluster and working nodes will be dynamically deployed and provisioned to fit increasing load (number of jobs at the LRMS).
 Working nodes will be undeployed when they are idle.
 This introduces a cost-efficient approach for Cluster-based computing.